Restore Email Sender Status to Healthy

 If the high bounce rate occurred in more than one email but no new contacts are being added to the database, it's possible that hard bounces from the previous send-out were not unsubscribed automatically.
 You can export the list of hard bounces from these send-outs and import them to a list and unsubscribed manually.

 If after doing everything above, you are still having high bounce rate, the step next to do is use a list cleaning service.
 Make sure that you choose a list cleaning service that can identify and remove invalid addresses, disposable domains, and role addresses.
 These types of addresses can put an email sender status at risk for high bounces rates and spam complaints.
 They may also be able to provide limited help with toxic addresses such as spam traps.
 There is no particular list cleaning service that can remove all harmful addresses, but it can help with an older list.
+Contact your Project Manager if you need help with list cleaning.

 The goal always is to eliminate possible hard bounces before you send an email.
 If you consistently have less bounce rate, eventually the email sender status will return to Healthy.